 When you start to lose weight (in order for this to happen you must be in an energy deficit, which means eating fewer calories than what you burn throughout the day) or you haven’t eaten in a while your brain thinks “oh no, I don’t know how long it’s going to be before we get energy again”, but it needs this energy (food) to survive and make sure everything runs smoothly.
 So these feelings of hunger you feel are survival mechanisms to get you up and to go find food.

 What our body doesn’t know is that in today’s world you can find thousands of calories by taking just a few steps to the pantry and real hunger is not actually an issue for most people.

 So a once important survival mechanism is now a roadblock to you achieving the body you desire.

-However, there are some variations from person to person, some people will experience more hunger than others.
+There are some variations from person to person, as some people will experience more hunger than others.

 Some factors that can make some people more hungry than others:

 - Those who grew up with less focus on nutrition/have eaten poorly their entire life

 Stress is also a huge fat loss killer.
 When hunger and cravings increase we tend to stress out about these feelings.
 So by becoming more aware that hunger and cravings will go up the longer we diet and the more weight we lose, I believe this will help reduce the stress that comes along when this inevitably happens.

 First, having awareness is a key factor when it comes to successful dieting.
 If you know something will be an issue at some point, you will be much more likely to overcome the issue.
 No fat loss diet comes without its roadblocks and setbacks, unfortunately.